Thoughts and Prayers (BoJack Horseman)

-"Thoughts and Prayers" is the fifth episode of the fourth season of American animated television series BoJack Horseman.
-It was written by Nick Adams and directed by Amy Winfrey.
-The episode was released in the United States, along with the rest of season four, via Netflix on September 8, 2017.
+"Thoughts and Prayers" is the fifth episode of the fourth season of American animated television series BoJack Horseman, and the 41st episode overall.
+It was written by Nick Adams and directed by Amy Winfrey, and was released in the United States, along with the rest of season four, via Netflix on September 8, 2017.
 Audie Cornish, Sharon Horgan, and Robert Siegel provide voices in guest appearances in the episode.

 The episode follows the aftermath of a mass shooting at a mall, including the public relations and business decisions producers make in an effort to show sensitivity while carrying on with business as usual.

 Plot

 After a mass shooting, Courtney Portnoy's film is delayed.
-BoJack takes Hollyhock to visit BoJack's mother, Beatrice, but Beatrice's dementia has worsened, and she does not recognize BoJack.
+BoJack takes Hollyhock to visit his mother, Beatrice, but Beatrice's dementia has worsened, and she does not recognize BoJack.
 Meanwhile, Diane begins to practice shooting at a gun range, and writes a blog post about it that goes viral, eventually leading to a change in gun laws for California.